thomasbnt/thomasbnt/README.md

 <!--

    Hello friend
-   If you copy my README GitHub profile, keep this note for credits mentions :D
+   If you copy my README GitHub profile, keep this note for credits mentions.
     — Thomas Bnt (https://thomasbnt.dev)

 -->